Lucas-Buening/ECE57000_Project/README.md

 ## Retrieving the models and dataset
 ### Using setup.sh
 Navigate to the code folder, which should contain setup.sh.
-Open a terminal and run the following command:
+Open a terminal (not the Anaconda Prompt) and run the following command:

 ```
 bash setup.sh